mohamnag/CakeUser/README.md

 This plugin utilizes the core ACL and Auth to the best extend and only implements the missing functionality in order you dont need to rewrite one code multiple times.

 ## Install
+Proper installation is done in multiple steps that are listed bellow.
+Follow all of them until you have a fully functional access controll.

+### Setting up the plugin
 Add the plugin as submodule using GIT, or just download it and paste it into ```app/Plugin``` folder.

 Inside your ```app/bootstrap.php``` add the following line: